Colombia hoping to be 'Latin American Silicon Valley,' president tells Euronews

 “You know, the Orange economy, the creative economy, plays a very important role in Colombia.
 We’re talking about a sector that represents in the Colombian GDP more than coffee and more than mining.
 So, this is a very important industry, generates lots of employment, and we came here to share the policies that we have embraced in order to make it something bigger," Duque explained.

 He continued: “Colombia has many sectors that are growing rapidly.
 I would say the movie sector in Colombia has grown a lot in the last decade.
-I also see publicity or advertising represents almost 0.3% of GDP which is something that is significant.
+I also see publicity, or advertising, represents almost 0.3 percent of GDP which is something that is significant.

 'Latin American Silicon Valley'